luxzg/WSL2-fixes/networkingMode=bridged.md

 - This functionality is no longer limited to Insider builds, I am running Windows 11 Pro 22H2 (stable) and this tutorial was made on that version

 ### OPTIONAL: Install and use Microsoft Terminal
-I did this tutorial using Terminal, but in reality all commands run via usual cmd or PowerShell so if you want you may skip this, just make sure to use PowerShell prompt instead for parts that use PowerShell commandlets
+I did this tutorial using Terminal, but in reality all commands can be run via usual cmd or PowerShell so if you want you may skip this, just make sure to use PowerShell prompt instead for parts that use PowerShell commandlets

 - Official link to Terminal on Microsoft Store, just click and install: https://aka.ms/terminal